Maps: Digital | Analogue

 Image ©John Cairns

-Donna Sherman is a Special Collections Librarian responsible for curating the map collections at the University of Manchester Library.
-She has over 15 years’ experience of working with geospatial collections and has an undergraduate degree in visual arts and culture and master’s degree in librarianship.
+Donna Sherman is the Special Collections Librarian and Map Curator at the University of Manchester Library.
+She has over 15 years’ experience working with geospatial collections.
+She has an undergraduate degree in visual arts and culture, and master’s degree in librarianship.

-She is a member of several professional organisations including the British Cartographic Society, British and Irish Committee for Map Information and Cataloguing Systems (BRICMICS), Manchester Geographical Society and steering group member of University of Manchester’s GIS, Mapping and Earth Observation Research Group.
+She is a member of the British Cartographic Society, British and Irish Committee for Map Information and Cataloguing Systems (BRICMICS), Manchester Geographical Society and GIS, Mapping and Earth Observation Research Group.

-Jamie Robinson has worked in heritage imaging at the University of Manchester for over nineteen years, contributing to a wide range of preservation and research projects.
-He has worked on developing multispectral imaging in the John Rylands Library since 2011 and now manages the Rylands Heritage Imaging Lab, including its move into a new state‑of‑the‑art facility.
+Jamie Robinson has worked in heritage imaging at the University of Manchester for over nineteen years.
+He has been developing multispectral imaging at the Rylands Library since 2011 and now manages the Rylands Heritage Imaging Lab.

-In 2025, he completed a master's degree with distinction in Library and Archive Studies at the University of Manchester.
-His thesis, NON DU TOUT DESCOVERTE, examined the 1546 Mappemonde held at the John Rylands Library and demonstrated how object biographies can be reconstructed through heritage science.
+In 2025, Jamie completed a master's degree with distinction in Library and Archive Studies.
+His thesis, NON DU TOUT DESCOUVERTE, examined the Desceliers Map and demonstrated how object biographies can be reconstructed through heritage science.

 Eric de Broche des Combes is an architect, graphic designer, and musician.
-He was born in 1971 in Marseille and grew up in Le Corbusier’s Cité Radieuse.
 He studied architecture at the École Nationale Supérieure d’Architecture de Marseille and later completed a postgraduate research cycle at the GAMSAU.

 Image ©Eric de Broche des Combes

-She is an accredited member of the UK Institute of Conservation and a Fellow of the International Institute for Conservation of Historic and Artistic Works.
+Sylvia has many publications to her name, including her book ‘The Art and History of Globes’ (2014).
+She is a member of the UK Institute of Conservation and a Fellow of the International Institute for Conservation of Historic and Artistic Works.

 Diana Lange is Professor for History and Cultures of Central Asia at the Humboldt-Universität zu Berlin, Germany.
-She has specialized on Tibet and the Himalayas as well as East Asia as her primary research areas and has wide-ranging interests including the history of knowledge and exploration, material and visual cultures, history of mapping and cartography and cultural interactions.
-Between 2018 and 2021 she studied the collection of East Asian maps at the Museum am Rothenbaum in Hamburg in the context of the research project Coloured maps.
+Specialising in Tibet, the Himalayas, and East Asia, Diana’s research interests are broad, encompassing the history of knowledge and exploration, material and visual cultures, mapping and cartography, and cultural interactions.

-Her publications on maps and colours include: Colour on Maps: Systems, Schemes, Codes (Imago Mundi, 2022), Colours on East Asian Maps: Their Use and Materiality in China, Japan and Korea between the Mid-17th and Early 20th Century (Brill, 2023, co-authored with Oliver Hahn) and Maps and Colours: A Complex Relationship (Brill, 2024, co-edited with Benjamin van der Linde).
+Her publication, Colours on East Asian Maps: Their Use and Materiality in China, Japan and Korea between the Mid-17th and Early 20th Century (Brill, 2023) was co-authored with Dr. Oliver Hahn.

 Image ©Diana Lange

 Oliver Hahn received his PhD in Chemistry in 1996.
-After a stint as a research associate in the Department for Restoration and Conservation of Books, Graphic Arts and Archival Materials at the TH Köln – University of Applied Sciences, he now works for the Bundesanstalt für Materialforschung und -prüfung (BAM, Bundesanstalt für Materialforschung und -prüfung, Federal Institute for Materials Research and Testing) in Berlin.
+He works for the Bundesanstalt für Materialforschung und -prüfung (BAM, or the Federal Institute for Materials Research and Testing) in Berlin.

-His areas of special interest include the scientific analysis of manuscripts, drawings, paintings, colorants and inks as well as the preservation of Germany’s cultural heritage.
+Oliver is Head of 'Analysis of Artefacts and Cultural Assets,' and has been a Professor at University of Hamburg's Arts Faculty since 2014.
+His areas of interest include the scientific analysis of manuscripts, colorants and inks as well as the preservation of Germany’s cultural heritage.

 Image ©Oliver Hahn